MAISRC/ggplot_plus/README.md

 ![](README_files/figure-commonmark/faceting%20with%20geomplus-1.png)

-As these resources demonstrate, all the features of `ggplot_plus` (mostly, probably) work with faceting, though not all of them would always make sense to use in the context of facets.
+As this example shows, **most features in `ggplot.plus` are compatible with faceting**, though a few require some extra thought.

-In particular, relocating the y axis title using `yaxis_title_plus()` is *possible*, but maybe not ideal:
+For example, using `yaxis_title_plus()` with facets technically works, but the result may not look ideal:

 ``` r
 ggplot(iris,